The Martial Compendium 5E

 • When an Instantaneous spell you cast deals damage, it deals bonus damage equal to your Strength modifier.

-• Being within 5 feet of an enemy doesn’t impose disadvantage on your Attack Rolls with spells.
+• Being within 5 feet of an enemy doesn’t impose Disadvantage on your Attack Rolls with spells.

 • As long as you can see your bonded weapon, you can call it to you as a Bonus Action, causing it to rapidly fly to your hand, landing in perfectly.